-ENGL 323 MULTICULTURAL LITERATURE (3) [Prerequisite: ENGL 220.]
-Using writers from around the world such as Milan Kundera, Fae Myenne Ng, and Chinua Achebe, the course explores different cultures, the effects of culture on perspective, the historical self-concepts of various peoples, and other peoples' attitudes toward America.
+ENGL 323 MODERN MULTICULTURAL LITERATURE (3) [C] Prerequisite: ENGL 220.
+Using twentieth and twenty-first century writers from around the world such as Milan Kundera, Fae Myenne Ng, and Chinua Achebe, the course explores different cultures, the effects of culture on perspective, the historical self-concepts of various peoples, and other peoples' attitudes toward America.

-ENGL 334 GENDER AND LITERATURE (3) [Prerequisite: ENGL 220.]
+ENGL 334 GENDER AND LITERATURE (3) Prerequisite: ENGL 220.
 This course focuses on representations of women and men, constructions of femininity and masculinity, and sexual politics.
 Major issues include constructions of gender, and intersections of gender with race, class, and nationality, and the role of reading and writing in processes of social change.